-Commercial Use - A business use or activity involving retail or wholesale marketing of goods and services.
-Examples of commercial uses include restaurants, offices, and retail shops.
+Commercial Use - A business use or activity involving retail or wholesale marketing of goods and services (e.g., restaurants, offices, retail shops, etc.).

 Comprehensive Plan - The document, including maps adopted by the City Council that outlines the City's goals and policies relating to management of land use and development.